justincapik/configs/notes/Windows_Basics.md

 The `ACL` (Access Control List) is similar to `NTFS`.
 Admins use the `ACL`'s `ACEs` (Access Controle Entries) seen above to comfigure `users` and `groups` (aka security principals) to manage and track access to shared ressources.

-we can connect to the machine via SMB:
+we can list the available shares via SMB:
 ```
 $ smbclient -L SERVER_IP -U htb-student
 Enter WORKGROUP\htb-student's password: